-Essential Skills How They Are Taught Oral Communication All liberal arts classes are discussion-based and encourage broad participation, enabling students to discuss their ideas in a safe but scholarly setting.
-In addition, three courses provide instruction in professional and public communication: EN 241 Professional Speech Communication; EN 242 Public Speaking; and EN 343 Advanced Public Speaking.
-Students in nearly all degree programs gain further practice in oral communication through required oral presentations (Oral Communication in Programs Survey).
-Written Communication An English composition course is required; some students meet this requirement through AP or transfer credits.
-Most students take EN 121, which teaches first year students the academic writing skills they'll need in other courses (EN 121 Course of Study + Sample Syllabus); Presidential Scholars take EN 142, an honors composition and rhetoric course.
-All AAS degree students are required to take a second English course, further strengthening these skills.
-Many liberal arts courses include effective written communication as a learning outcome in the course.
 Scientific and Quantitative Reasoning All FIT students are required to take courses in mathematics and natural sciences.
-Students taking one of the required mathematics courses learn quantitative reasoning skills, as courses in this area are designed around the SUNY Mathematics learning outcomes (SUNY GER guidelines).
+Students taking one of the required mathematics courses learn quantitative reasoning skills, as courses in this area are designed around the SUNY Mathematics learning outcomes (SUNY-GER).
 All courses in the Natural Sciences area are designed to teach students scientific reasoning; FIT Science faculty developed a set of learning outcomes for all science courses that ensure this (FIT Sciences Learning Outcomes).
 Critical Analysis and Reasoning Critical thinking skills are widely taught in general education courses; in the Critical Thinking assessment project conducted in 2018, critical thinking was assessed through student work in ten different classes, from nine different disciplines (Critical Thinking Assessment 2018).
 The assessment enabled a broad group of faculty to engage in meaningful dialogue about what constitutes critical thinking and what makes a good assignment to assess critical thinking.
 This assessment included a CET sponsored event so faculty around critical thinking.
-A recent assessment of The Arts noted that all assignment directions guided students through a process of critical thinking (The Arts Assessment 2019-2020).
+A recent assessment of The Arts noted that all assignment directions guided students through a process of critical thinking (The Arts Assessment 2020).
 Critical Thinking is widespread throughout the degree programs.
 It is a school-level learning outcome for the Baker School of Business and Technology that "Graduating students will be able to define, analyze, and devise solutions for structured and unstructured business problems."
 Technological Competency FIT students demonstrate competency in technology through general education courses that require them to use personal computers for their academic activities, such as writing papers and finding sources.
-This is strengthened through Library Technology Workshops.
-FIT students develop technological mastery in their degree programs, all of which embed technologies appropriate to each profession.
-(Technological Competency in Programs Survey).
+This is strengthened through Library Technology Workshops.FIT students develop technological mastery in their degree programs, all of which embed technologies appropriate to each profession.
+(Technological Competency in Programs).
+Information Literacy Information literacy is taught in many general education classes, as most classes in the humanities and social sciences include research projects.
+These skills are strengthened through many of the degree programs as well.
+For example, a new class required of all first year FBM students incorporates instruction on information literacy; FIT librarians contributed to its development (Course of Study FM 108).
+Faculty partner with the Gladys Marcus Library to enhance student skills in research.